 In American dollars, you may bring back $800 worth of souvenirs to the US from Cuba duty-free.

 Cigars and Rum

 Cubans love an excellent cup of coffee and the Cuban beans are rich, dark, and delicious.
 This Caribbean island is perfect for growing coffee: warm, sunny, humid.
 Take a coffee plantation tour, visit cafes, just make sure you drink some coffee.
 And once you do, you'll want a bag of beans for yourself and all your coffee loving friends to bring back from Cuba.

-Paintings, wooden sculptures, coconut sculptures, and ceramics made by local artists are lovely souvenirs to bring back from Cuba for friends and family.
+Paintings, wooden sculptures, coconut sculptures, and ceramics made by local artists are lovely souvenirs to bring back from Cuba to friends and family.
 These handmade items are a wonderful way to display and share memories of your trip.
 A word to the wise: if you buy something wooden or made of coconut make sure it is properly treated so that bugs can't get in.
 Any chance of bugs and customs will confiscate your art.